MS in Health Sciences – Public Health Concentration

 As a result of the soaring cost of medical treatment, the focus of America’s health care system is shifting to the prevention of illness and injury and the promotion of healthier lifestyles. and healthier communities.

-The concentration in Public Health program is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.
+The Master of Science in Health Sciences – Public Health concentration program is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.

 The curriculum offers the knowledge and skills drawn from a variety of disciplines and is aligned with Council on Education for Public Health (CEPH) requirement standards.
 The TUW program aligns with the criteria and standards published by the CEPH.